ThomasProbyn/FLStudio_APC_Mini_Script/README.md

 2) Select the APC profile in F10 MIDI settings.

-3) Use the round buttons along the bottom to select banks 1-8 left to right (the shift button does nothing.).
+3) Use the round buttons along the bottom to select banks 1-8 left to right (the shift button turns off LEDs nothing.).
 When you select a new bank, the information box at the top of FL will tell you the bank you have selected, and the channels in that bank EG: Bank 2 selected (9-17)

 4) Banks 9-14 are the buttons on the side, starting at the top, working your way down.
 They will also display the hint.